Hacking-the-Cloud/hackingthe.cloud/content/gcp/tools/gcloud.md

 ---
 author: Chris Moberly
 title: Google Cloud CLI
-description: The Google Cloud CLI is a set of tools to create and manage Google Cloud resources.
+description: Google Cloud CLI used to create and manage Google Cloud resources.
 ---

 Extracted from the GitLab blog post "[Tutorial on privilege escalation and post exploitation tactics in Google Cloud Platform environments](https://about.gitlab.com/blog/2020/02/12/plundering-gcp-escalating-privileges-in-google-cloud-platform/#gcloud)" by [Chris Moberly](https://about.gitlab.com/company/team/#cmoberly)